In-depth Roulette Strategies using the Martingale System

 - Repeat the cycle if you lose again

-Let’s take a look at a practical example where you are the player.
+Let’s take a look at a practical step by step example of how to use the Martingale roulette strategy.

-Assume that the roulette wheel is set and you’re using the colour type of bet.
-You go ahead and place your ₹100 bet on the red tiles because red is awesome, right?
-Kidding!
-Now, if the ball lands on a black tile, it means you lose and the casino makes a profit of ₹100 off you in the first round.
+- Assume that the roulette wheel is set and you’re using the colour type of bet.
+You go ahead and place your ₹100 bet on the red.
+The ball lands on a black slot, it means you lose and the casino makes a profit of ₹100 off you in the first round.

 You can see the Martingale theory in effect now?

-Can you use Martingale System on all Casino Games?
+Can you use the Martingale System on all Casino Games?

 Roulette is, without a doubt, the best game for using the Martingale system.
 This, however, does not mean that the strategy can’t be applied in other games.